cake-build/website/input/blog/2025-07-17-dotnet-cake-cs.md

 </Project>
 ```

-and a `cake.cs` containing minimal example code to clean, build and test and .NET solution.
+and a `cake.cs` containing minimal example code to clean, build, and test a .NET solution.

 ## Deep Dive: Cake.Sdk Powered by Cake.Generator